Shyam-Thombre/Automatic-Word-Recognition/README.md

 # Automatic-Word-Recognition

-This repo contains a python notebook for <b> isolated word recognition </b>.
+This repo contains python notebooks for <b> isolated word recognition </b>. <br>
 For the specified task two models were implemented - HMM and BiLSTM.
-Both models were trained and test on clean and noisy data.
+Both models were trained and tested on clean and noisy data.
+The BiLSTM gave 94.6% accuracy on clean data and  92.6% accuracy on noisy data.